Amazon S3 Versioning Overview

 Additional actions for file versions (Permission, Headers, Preview, Properties)

-S3 Browser version 4.4.5 extends support for Amazon S3 versioning allowing you to view and edit version permissions and generate web urls, view and edit version headers, preview file versions, view version properties.
+S3 Browser version 4.4.5 extends support for Amazon S3 versioning allowing you to view and edit version permissions and generate web urls, view and edit version headers, view and edit version tags, preview file versions, view version properties.
 See detailed instructions below.

 To view and edit version Permissions